sjitech/powershell-local-group-policy-reg/README.md

 # IGroupPolicyObject2
 Load group policy's registry hive to a temporary registry key path, then you can edit it by normal external command.

-When you use Group Policy on Windows 7/10, not in a AD server, then you can not be benifit from the Powershell's Group Policy Module which only works on AD's group policy.
+When you use Group Policy on Windows 7/10, not in a AD server, you can not use Powershell's Group Policy Module due to it only works on AD's group policy environment.

 How can i edit the Group Policy's registry hive on local machine?